MicrosoftDocs/powerapps-docs/articles/sharepoint-lookup-fields.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="12/21/2016"
+   ms.date="12/28/2016"
    ms.author="ricksal"/>

-# Linking SharePoint lists with lookup fields
+# How to link SharePoint lists with lookup fields

+This tutorial shows how lookup fields can connect two SharePoint lists.

+SharePoint provides three types of lookup fields:

+* **Choice**: a small list of items, where you choose one of them;
+* **Lookup**: links to another list, for example a *Customer* may have a lookup field that links to an *Orders* list;
+* **Person or group**: links to a special kind of list, the people or groups associated with your SharePoint server.

+In this tutorial, you build a PowerApps app that uses all three kinds of lookup fields.
+You'll also see how to enable lookups using more than one field.

+## What do you use lookup fields for?

+Data in an enterprise is large and complex.
 Data in one SharePoint list often relates to data in another list.
+Lookup fields are the primary way such business data comes together.

 For example, you might have a **Customers** list and an **Orders** list.
 The **Orders** list might have a lookup relation to the **Customers** list to show which customer placed the order.
-You can use a lookup field in the **Orders** list to show data from the **Customers** list for the customer who placed the order.
+You can use the lookup field in the **Orders** list to show data from the **Customers** list for the customer who placed the order.
+You could also use a lookup field  to connect the **Orders** list to a **Product** list, and bring in all the information needed about the product ordered, such as product pictures, specifications, manufacturer details, etc.

-## Summary
-What do lookups mean in PowerApps, and why are they important?

-Data in an enterprise is large and complex.
-Every entity that your app is using is likely to have relationships with other entities.
-For example, an order can show information about the product that was ordered, by linking to a list of products.

-Lookups are the primary way such business data comes together.
-Lookups make it possible to link the current entity to all the related entities needed f context.
-For an order, lookups can bring all the information needed about a product such as product pictures, specifications, manufacturer details, etc.

-This tutorial shows how lookups work with SharePoint lists.
-SharePoint provides three types of lookups:

-* Choice
-* Lookup to another list
-* Person or group

-This topic reviews the specifics of each and uses them in a PowerApps app.
-You'll also see how to enable lookups using more than one field.

 ## Create the lists in SharePoint

 ### The schema used in this example

-This example links two SharePoint custom lists together, **Assets** and **RepairShop**.
+In this tutorial, you link two SharePoint custom lists together, **Assets** and **RepairShop**.

 The **Assets** list is used to track hardware equipment in a team.
 Since hardware gets broken from time to time, we use the **RepairShop** list to track the local shops which can fix it.

 The **Assets** list has a lookup field pointing to a *RepairShop*.
 You must first create the **RepairShop** list so that each row in the **Assets** list has something to point to.
 You use the ContactEmail field to identify the shop, and you may wish to define other fields as well.

 Next you create the **Assets** list.
-You define three columns in **Assets**:
+You define three lookup columns in **Assets**:
 * one of type *lookup* and which points to an email address in the **RepairShop** list.
-* one called *AssetType*, of type *choice*, and you populate the choice values when you define the column.
+* one called *AssetType*, of type *choice*, in which you populate the choice values when you define the column;
-* finally one called *CurrentOwner*, of type *Person or Group*.
+* one called *CurrentOwner*, of type *Person or Group*.

 You most likely would define additional columns, depending on the information you need to track.